-Understand the differences between basic port-to-port B/Ls, through B/Ls, combined transport B/Ls and sea waybills.
+Understand the differences between basic port-to-port bills of lading, through bills of lading, combined transport bills of lading and sea waybills.
 Understand the import of the main clauses especially those with an impact upon the port agent.

-Understand the agent's role in issuing B/Ls at loading port and his responsibility in the avoidance of fraud.
-The meaning of the expression "clean" and "dirty" when applied to B/Ls.
-The problems arising from "dirty" B/Ls including the use and misuse of letters of indemnity.
+Understand the agent's role in issuing bills of lading at loading port and his responsibility in the avoidance of fraud.
+The meaning of the expression 'clean' and 'dirty' when applied to bills of lading.
+The problems arising from 'dirty' bills of lading including the use and misuse of letters of indemnity.

-Understand the role and purpose of other cargo documents including Booking Notes, Shipping Notes, Mates' Receipts, Dangerous Cargo Declarations, Manifests etc.
+Understand the role and purpose of other cargo documents including booking notes, shipping notes, mates' receipts, dangerous cargo declarations, manifests etc.

-Be aware of how imports and exports may be regulated by governments including Customs procedures and licensing.
+Be aware of how imports and exports may be regulated by governments including customs procedures and licensing.

-Be aware of the advances being made in the application of computer technology in ports and the developments in so-called "paperless trading"
+Be aware of the advances being made in the application of computer technology in ports and the developments in so-called 'paperless trading'.